 Eligible applications are then reviewed and scored by a panel of subject matter experts using a set of selection criteria outlined in the grant solicitation.
 All applicants are notified of receipt of their proposal and whether or not it was selected for funding.

-Visit the Before You Apply for Funding section of our website for required steps to help you successfully apply for OVC discretionary grants.
+Visit the How to Apply for Funding section of our website for required steps to help you successfully apply for OVC discretionary grants.